 # print(soup.tbody) # Uncomment to analyze which element we're going to scrape

-Contrarily, the contents of the table are stored in the tag <td>
+Contrarily, the contents of the table are stored in the tag <td>, which are also the children of the tag <tr>.

 # Perform multiple string cleaning